InquestGeronimo/tllm/README.md

 CypherTune is a library for fine-tuning large language models (LLMs) on text-to-Cypher datasets.

-Inspired by Neo4j's recent initiative to crowdsource the first open sourced text-to-cypher dataset for their graph database language
+Inspired by Neo4j's recent initiative to crowdsource the first open sourced text-to-cypher dataset, this repository offers users a simplified and seamless approach to fine-tuning LLMs with a minimal background in AI to get started.

 ## Features